ghzserg/zmod/wiki/FAQ_en.md

 - Global mod settings are saved via the [SAVE_ZMOD_DATA](https://github.com/ghzserg/zmod/wiki/Global_en#save_zmod_data) macro.
 - Shutdown scripts are stored in `mod_data/power_off.sh`.
 - Power on scripts are stored in `mod_data/power_on.sh`.

+**You cannot make changes to zmod and plugin files**, as this will break the update system.

+Any function can be overridden in `mod_data/user.cfg` or `printer.cfg`

 <div align="center">